Relative ergodic properties of C*-dynamical systems: Abstract

 \section{Abstract}

 We study various ergodic properties of C*-dynamical systems inspired by unique ergodicity.
 In particular we work in a framework allowing for ergodic properties defined relative to various subspaces, and in terms of weighted means.
-0.3cm {\it Mathematics Subject Classification}: 46L55, 46L51, 28D05, 60J99.\\ {\it Key words}: unique ergodicity, unique weak mixing, $C^*$-dynamical systems, semigroup actions, weighted means, higher order mixing, joinings.
+Our main results are characterizations of such relative ergodic properties, ergodic theorems resulting from these properties, and examples exhibiting these properties.